Federalization of Buenos Aires

+The western facade of the Buenos Aires Obelisk commemorates the federalization of the city.

-The federalization of Buenos Aires was the process by which the city of Buenos Aires, until then capital of the province of Buenos Aires, was politically separated from the latter to put it under direct control of the national government as a federal territory.
-That had been a constant aspiration of the other provinces of Argentina since the formation of the federation.
+The federalization of Buenos Aires was the process by which the city of Buenos Aires, until then capital of the Buenos Aires Province, was politically separated from the latter to put it under direct control of the national government as a federal territory.
+That had been a constant aspiration of the other provinces of Argentina since the formation of the republic.
 However, harsh political debates around the issue prevented the federalization until 1880, more than sixty years and a long civil war later.

 Argentine Constitution

 The first successful Constitutional Convention, which took place in 1853, defined in Article 3 the status of Buenos Aires:

 The Authorities that exercise the Federal Government reside in the City of Buenos Aires, which is declared capital of the Confederacy by a special law.

 The terms Argentine Confederacy were used in those days to designate Argentina (the usage would evolve, and the term Argentine Republic is now used instead).
 The article could not be enforced, as Buenos Aires withdrew from the convention and formed a separate state.
 When the province rejoined the country in 1860, an amendment was made to the constitution, which subtly changed Article III:

 The Authorities that exercise the Federal Government, reside in the city that is declared Capital of the Republic by a special law of Congress, previous cession made by one or more provincial legislatures from the territory to be federalized.

 The change did not declare Buenos Aires as the national capital right away, and it left an open door for another city to be declared so.
 Although the city was made capital in the end, the change was satisfactory for the porteños as well as the rest of the country and so it remained.